redlure/redlure.github.io/redlure-client/Installation.md

 # Installing the redlure-client
-The Redlure client is built with Angular10 and requires node package manager to install.
+The redlure-client is built with Angular10 and requires node package manager to install.
 To install the client use the following commands:
 ```shell
 git clone https://github.com/redlure/redlure-client.git
 sudo apt-get install npm